oktadev/okta-blog/_source/_posts/2020-03-31-spring-vault.md

 }
 ```

-For the Okta authentication setup, register for a [free developer account](https://developer.okta.com/signup/).
-After the login, go to the **Dashboard** section and copy your Org URL form the top right corner.
+For the Okta authentication set up, register for a [free developer account](https://developer.okta.com/signup/).
+After the login, go to the **Dashboard** section and copy your Org URL from the top right corner.
-The go to **Applications** and create a new **Web** application.
+Then go to **Applications** and create a new **Web** application.
 Set the following configuration:

 - Name: vault-demo-app